-Human genetics is finally transitioning from academic life science to applied health science.
-The new (11th) edition of Ricki Lewis’s Human Genetics: Concepts and Applications (McGraw-Hill Education) captures and celebrates all that has happened in the field in the past few years, with historical asides and compelling cases that provide the uniquely human perspective of this highly readable classic.
+The new (11th) edition of Human Genetics: Concepts and Applications (McGraw-Hill Education) captures and celebrates all that has happened in the field in the past few years, with historical asides and compelling cases that provide the uniquely human perspective of this highly readable classic.

-Today Ricki writes the popular weekly DNA SCIENCE blog at Public Library of Science (http://blogs.plos.org/dnascience/), health news for Medscape Medical News, and articles for the MS Discovery Forum.
-She teaches “genethics” at the Alden March Bioethics Institute of Albany Medical College, is a genetic counselor at CareNet Medical Group, and a frequent public speaker.
+Ricki teaches “Genethics” at the Alden March Bioethics Institute of Albany Medical College, is a genetic counselor at CareNet Medical Group in Schenectady, NY, and is a frequent public speaker.

 Ricki earned her PhD in genetics in 1980 from Indiana University, working with flies that had legs growing out of their heads and mouths.
 Not seeing a bright future in healing insect appendages, and loving writing since childhood, Ricki took a graduate science journalism course, and her life changed.